mlpack/mlpack/README.md

 are installed, e.g. using the system package manager.
 For example, on Debian and Ubuntu, all relevant dependencies can be installed with `sudo apt-get install libarmadillo-dev libensmallen-dev libcereal-dev g++ cmake`.

-Alternatively, CMake v3.14.0 the `cmake` command can create the build folder itself.
+Alternatively, since CMake v3.14.0 the `cmake` command can create the build folder itself.
 The above commands can be rewritten as follows:

 ```sh